20th hijacker: Fawaz al-Nashimi

+Other individuals

+According to the 9/11 Commission, other individuals who allegedly attempted, but were not able, to take part in the attacks were Walid bin Attash, Zakariya Essabar, Abu Bara al Yemeni, Ali Abdul Aziz Ali, Mushabib al-Hamlan, Abderraouf Jdey, Khalid Saeed Ahmad al-Zahrani, Ali Abd al-Rahman al-Faqasi al-Ghamdi, Saeed al-Baluchi, Qutaybah al-Najdi, Zuhair al-Thubaiti, and Saud al-Rashi.According to Moussaoui, shoe bomber Richard Reid was to assist him in hijacking a fifth plane that was to be crashed into the White House.
+However, the Department of Justice is skeptical that Reid was to participate in the attacks.

-In addition, Khalid Sheikh Mohammed, the attack's alleged mastermind, had wanted to remove Khalid al-Mihdhar from the operation, but he was overruled by Osama bin Laden.
+In addition, Khalid Sheikh Mohammed, the attack's mastermind, had wanted to remove Khalid al-Mihdhar from the operation, but he was overruled by Osama bin Laden.

 In popular culture

 The Saudi Arabian novelist Abdullah Thabit wrote a 2006 novel titled Terrorist Number 20 that became a bestseller.
 The book recalls his teenage years as a religious extremist and was inspired in part by Ahmed al-Nami, one of the 9/11 hijackers and a fellow resident of Abha who was vaguely familiar to Thabit.
 In April 2006, three months after the release of the book, Thabit was forced to move from Abha to Jeddah with his family after receiving death threats.